 Analysis of Ethyl Alcohol in Beverages, Blood and Breath

-UGC-NET Paper 2 Unit IV notes on ethanol analysis.
+Ethanol analysis.
 Headspace GC-FID, ADH enzymatic assay, Widmark formula, breath analysers, Section 185 MVA, and Indian SOP.

 Last updated:

 Treat this bullet as a memorisation-heavy block built around one core method (headspace GC-FID), one core equation (Widmark), and one core threshold (BAC 30 mg per 100 mL in India).
 Everything else (fuel cell versus infrared breath analysers, NaF preservation, vitreous humor, post-mortem putrefactive ethanol) fans out from those three anchors.
-The book chapter on volatile poisons covers the chemistry in depth; this NET topic gives you the syllabus-shaped recall.
+The book chapter on volatile poisons covers the chemistry in depth; this examiners topic gives you the syllabus-shaped recall.

 - BAC